hvuSyslogic/EdgeFabricTutorials/c8db_tutorial/README.md

 sys_tenant connects to the default super tenant '_mm' and '_system' fabric.
 You need sys_tenant access level Administrate in order to execute the create_tenant call.
-We connected to the sys_tenant and then created tenant called 'demo' having password 'demopwd' having username 'root'.
+We connected to the sys_tenant and then created tenant called 'demo' having password 'demopwd' and having username 'root'.

 ### Connecting and Creating Fabrics